leehbi/Fretty/README.md

 I hope to add more games in my spare time.

 Feel free to contribute to this app.
+I'm a newbie with React so would welcome feedback.

 Lee